SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 To delete a subasset or device in the hierarchy:

-1. Click the delete icon next to it.
+1. Click the delete icon <i class="dlt-c8y-icon-editing-trash text-danger icon-20"></i> next to it.

     {{< c8y-admon-info>}}